yuangan/yuangan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year CS Ph.D. student advised by Prof.Yi Yang in ReLER, Zhejiang University.
-My research interests include virtual human generation and 3D vision.
+I am a final-year Ph.D. student advised by Prof.Yi Yang in ReLER, Zhejiang University.
+My research interests include virtual human generation and privacy protection.
+I am looking for a post-doctor position.
+If you are interested in me, please contact: ganyuan@zju.edu.cn

 <br />